AkshayChobhe/MahaNews/README.md

 <p>2. <ins>Open the Project in Android Studio</ins></p>

 * Open Android Studio and select "Open an Existing Project".
-* Navigate to the directory where you cloned the repository and select the "UnitConversionApp" folder.
+* Navigate to the directory where you cloned the repository and select the "MahaNews" folder.

 <p>3. <ins>Obtain and Add API Key</ins></p>